Mobic (Meloxicam)

 How to Take Mobic

 Follow the instructions provided by your doctor and pharmacist.
-Take Mobic once daily at about the same time each day to help you remember.
+Take Mobic until your doctor tells you to stop.

 Dosage Instructions

-For osteoarthritis: usual dose is 7.5 mg once daily, which may be increased to 15 mg if needed.
-For rheumatoid arthritis: usual dose is 15 mg once daily, which may be reduced to 7.5 mg if needed.
+For osteoarthritis: usual dose is 7.5 mg once daily, may be increased to 15 mg if needed.
+For rheumatoid arthritis: usual dose is 15 mg once daily, may be reduced to 7.5 mg if needed.
 Patients with kidney problems on dialysis should not take more than 7.5 mg daily.
 Maximum recommended daily dose is 15 mg.
-Swallow whole with a full glass of water with or immediately after food to reduce stomach upset risk.
+Swallow whole with a full glass of water with or immediately after food.
+Take at the same time each day.

 What If You Miss a Dose?

-If you miss your dose and it’s 2-3 hours before your next dose, skip the missed dose and take your next dose as scheduled.
-Otherwise, take it as soon as you remember, then return to your normal schedule.
+If you miss a dose and it’s 2-3 hours before your next dose, skip the missed dose and take your next dose as scheduled.
+Otherwise, take it as soon as you remember, then continue your normal schedule.
 Never take a double dose to make up for a missed dose.

 Available Tablet Strengths